acheng257/ac215_PrepPal/src/llm-rag/README.md

 ## Building a RAG system with Vector DB and LLM

 This is the part of the application where we build a Retrieval-Augmented Generation (RAG) system using a vector database.
 The system will clean the dataset, chunk text documents, create embeddings, and store them in a vector database.
-The vector database embeddings will be used by the LLM to enhance its response and provide recipes that allign with user preferences.
+The vector database embeddings will be used by the LLM to enhance its response and provide recipes that align with user preferences.

 **Data** <br>
 We utilized a dataset containing 522,517 recipes from 312 different categories, sourced from the [Food.com - Recipes dataset](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews) on Kaggle.
 This dataset includes details such as cooking times, servings, ingredients, nutritional information, and step-by-step instructions for each recipe.
 The raw dataset was stored in a Google Cloud Platform (GCP) private bucket.